-This varies considerably by think tank.
 Some will sponsor visas for employees, but this can depend on the specific role.
-Other organisations do not sponsor visas, meaning that in order to be eligible for their vacancies, an applicant must be a UK citizen, or otherwise entitled to work in the UK without a visa, or hold a relevant visa which allows them to work in the UK without sponsorship.
+Other organisations do not sponsor visas, meaning that in order to be eligible for their vacancies, an applicant must be a UK citizen, or hold a relevant visa which allows them to work in the UK without sponsorship.
 If in doubt, get in touch with the think tank you are interested in and ask them.